 Working with creditors to avoid bankruptcy

 Even if you or your business owes substantial amounts to your creditors, your debts are never written in stone.
 The amount or even the existence of some debts may be disputable, allowing you to negotiate a lesser amount in exchange for waiving your right to challenge the debt.
 In other cases, lenders may be willing to take a lump sum up front to settle debts now and end future payments.
 These tools can allow beleaguered borrowers to reduce overall debt without bearing the consequences of bankruptcy.
-At Raichelson Law, P.C., we understand how creditors think and operate.
+At the Law Office of Michael H. Raichelson, we understand how creditors think and operate.
 We use that knowledge to leverage favorable debt settlements for our clients.